Elizabeth Bingler explains why gaming is here to stay and how it can get along with athletics.

 So, we see that gaming has a place in living a healthy life but does it have any benefits beyond that?
 Can semi-pro and pro athletes make use of video games like FIFA or F1?

-Taking after athletics, virtual sports are making a name for themselves with a host of competitions already awarding hefty prize pools and attracting sizeable spectators both online and in gaming arenas.
+Virtual sports are making a name for themselves with a host of competitions already awarding big prize pools and attracting sizeable spectators both online and in gaming arenas.
 Another proof of the growth of eSports is that betting sites like Betway accept wagering on them just like they accept sports betting on physical athletic competitions.
 Furthermore, educational institutions all over the world are now awarding eSports scholarships, thereby recognizing that the mental skills needed to be successful in such competitions transcend beyond gaming.

 If you quote information from this page in your work, then the reference for this page is: